sashiraghavendra/sashiraghavendra/README.md

 ## 🧑‍💻 About Me

-I'm Sashi, a final-year Computer Science & Engineering student at **Kalasalingam Academy of Research and Education**, passionate about building impactful applications using **Java**, **MySQL**, and clean code practices.
+I'm Sashi, a final-year Computer Science & Engineering student at Kalasalingam Academy of Research and Education, passionate about building impactful applications using Java, MySQL, and clean code practices.

 This README is my place to share who I am, what I build, and how I grow as a developer.
 Let's connect and code something meaningful!